 Shay ignored the knife as if it wasn’t there and brought her leg down anyway.
 The blade penetrated the back of her boot but then slanted off to the side and got caught between the leather and her skin.
 The rest of the kick bent Shem’s wrist against his forearm with a jolt of pain.
 He only managed half a snarl because Shay’s other leg kicked out and sent him backward.
 Maybe it wasn’t the ankles.

 She certainly gave Dana a challenge.
 Her C-gel-coated sword moved so quickly that every successful block felt like he’d won the lottery.
 Her fighting style was like a school of piranha all swimming toward his heart at once, like a hundred spears thrown from different angles and all converging on the same molecule.
 He was trapped in a defensive position with little chance to point the sword forward and fire any more bolts.
 He was struck on the shoulder.
 Droplets of blood rained down on the half of the tablecloth Emzara stood on.
-There’s an opportunity, Dana thought, his injury not serious enough to break his focus.
+Dana noticed the opportunity, his injury not serious enough to break his focus.
 He ducked another swing and tossed his sword up into the air.
 Few were trained well enough to ignore this, to focus on their opponent rather than their weapon.
 Emzara couldn’t help but glance upward.
 Dana grabbed the table cloth and pulled with all his might.
 Thanks to his naturally strong shoulders the force was so great that Emzara stumbled backwards, right into one of Shay’s kicks.
 Emzara’s head snapped back as she changed directions again and collapsed onto the floor.

 “Stop kicking my children!”
 Magdalayna shrieked at Shay.
 She wanted to reach down, pick up a plate, and throw it at the Amazon, but in her state it would take a minute or two just to bend down.
 “What right did you have to take my son’s property?”